ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the Leader does not recognize the task ID, then it aborts with error `unrecognizedTask`.

-Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-upload-resp`.
+Otherwise, the Leader responds with a body consisting of an `UploadResponse` with the media type `application/dap-upload-resp`.
 The structure of the response is shown below:

 ~~~ tls-presentation